Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 # Sentiment Analysis

-Before we start asking twitter for some some tweets, let's first talk about what's meant by sentiment analysis.
+Before we start asking Twitter for some some tweets, let's first talk about what sentiment analysis is.
 Sentiment analysis is part of the broader Natural Language Processing tools.
-Since language is tricky for computers, words have many meanings and sarcasm is hard to pick up across text, therefore context is often key.
-These issues are illustrated in the image below:
+Since language is tricky for for computers - words have many meanings and sarcasm is hard to pick up across text, therefore context is often key.
+These issues are illustrated in the example below:

 ![maxresdefault](../assets/images/love_island/maxresdefault.jpg)

+This example could be an instruction to fly (verb) over the boat, or it could be a description of a fly (noun) over the boat.
+In addition, it could mean that the boat has a red front part (bow), or it might be that the fly has a red accessory with which he can play the violin (bow).

-The phrase could be an instruction to fly (verb) over the boat which has a red forward part.
-The picture shows an example of another meaning, with the fly (noun) holding a red bow.
-This rather obscure example is for illustrative purposes, but many of these semantics occur in text on a regular basis.
+This rather obscure example is for illustrative purposes, but complicated semantics occur in everyday text on a regular basis.

 # Bag of words method

 ## Tokenisation

-The **bag of words** method starts by accessing all the words in a piece of text, removing grammar and disregarding word order, this is in the tokenisation stage.
-We can take the lyrics from *Feeling Good*
+One approach to managing text is the bag of words method.
+The **bag of words** method starts by accessing all the words in a piece of text, removing grammar and disregarding word order.
+This is in the tokenisation stage.
+We can take the lyrics from Nina Simone's seminal classic *Feeling Good*

 ```python
 lyrics = TextBlob("""Birds flying high, you know how I feel.